w4lll/xfce4-setup/README.md

 Notes:
 - The icons are meant to be merged with [Tango2](https://www.pling.com/p/1180224/) icons.
 - The theme is still work in progress and may results in unwanted visuals.
+- GTK2 theme is currently not the same as GTK3.
 - Docklike plugin is used for this setup.

 Screenshots: